-This chapter covers the generic components which are relevant to international trainees of all specialties but with varying degrees of relevance and appropriateness, depending on the specialty.

-As such, this chapter needs to be viewed as an appropriate guide of the level of knowledge and skills required from all trainees with differing application levels in practice.
+This chapter covers the generic components which are relevant to trainees within the Faculty of Paediatrics but with varying degrees of relevance and appropriateness, depending on the specialty.
+As such, this chapter needs to be viewed as an appropriate guide to the level of knowledge and skills required from all trainees with differing application levels in practice.